smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `INNER JOIN` selects records from two tables given a join condition.
 This type of join requires a comparison operator to combine rows from the participating tables based on a common field(s) in both tables.
 Because of this, `INNER JOIN` acts as a filter criteria.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can use both equi-join and theta-join operators between the joining fields.
-An equi-join is a type of join in which the join condition is based on equality between the values of the specified columns in the two tables being joined.
-A theta-join, on the other hand, is a type of join in which the join condition is based on a comparison operator other than equality.
+An equi-join is a type of join in which the join condition is based on equality between the values of the specified columns in the two joined tables.
+Conversely, a theta-join is a type of join in which the join condition is based on a comparison operator other than equality.

 ---------------------------------------------------------------------------------